froksen/opencltools/README.md

 Created by
 -------
-Ole 'froksen' Holm Frandsen froksen<on>gmail<dot>com
+Ole 'froksen' Holm Frandsen froksen gmail com

 Requirements for compile and build
 -------
-Qt 5.x development enviroment
+* Qt 5.x development enviroment
+* QtMultimedia 5.x
+* QtQuick 2.3 or higher
+* QtQuick Dialogs 1.2 or higher
+* QtQuick Window 2.1 or higher
+* QtQuick Controls 1.2 or higher

+Please note, that I have only tried to build it on Windows 7.
+I should built on all platforms that is supported by Qt.

 Supported platforms
 -------